-File photo: Michael Hall, 2, pulls down the edge of the pool while others swim on Wednesday, June 20, 2012, in Philadelphia.
+In this June 2012 photo, Michael Hall, 2, pulls down the edge of the pool while others swim in Philadelphia.
 Climate change has already brought hotter weather to the state, where some areas have warmed 2 degrees in 30 years.

 Brynn Anderson/The Associated Press